Shoonkey/Shoonkey/README.md

 I have mostly worked with NodeJS, using technologies like Express, React, Vue, Next, and Vuetify, and using MySQL and PostgreSQL as databases.

-I speak English at upper-intermediate level and Brazilian Portuguese fluently.
+I speak Brazilian Portuguese and English fluently.

 ### My force...!
 It's over nine thousaaaaaand!!!